 2.1.7 WTSA-20 considered the aspects of “non-radio aspects of open networks including standardization of open access networks” and invited members to make proposals on the development and adoption of open networks including open access networks for IMT systems (e.g. open radio access networks) as an important topic to WTDC with the objective of promoting the wide adoption of these new technologies and solutions globally.

 2.1.8 WTSA-20 invited TSAG, with the support and contributions from its members, to take necessary measures to review Resolution 11 (Rev. Hammamet, 2016) and its implementation, and to provide a proposal for the way forward for its modification and/or any other suggestion.
+WTSA-20 requested TSAG to continue reviewing the ITU-T A-series Recommendations (A.1, A.7, etc) accordingly.

 2.1.9 WTSA-20 highlighted the importance of the private sector as well as industry in ITU activities through activities, contributions, and engagement of industry.
 WTSA-20 invited TSAG to consider the issue of industry engagement discussed at WTSA-20, including Resolution 68 (Rev. Hammamet, 2016).